Bhuwan-Darai/Data-Science/README.md

 ## 🎯 Project Objective

-This project explores how Egyptian Fruit Bats respond to the presence of Black Rats during feeding.
+This project explores how bats respond to the presence of rats during feeding.
 We aim to answer two key questions:

 - **Investigation A:** Do bats perceive rats as competitors or predators?